 Workers emigrating from industrial Britain to the Australasian colonies in the nineteenth century were brimming with half-formed utopian notions of building a new society free from exploitation and oppression in the colony.
 These notions were conditioned by the embryonic stage of capitalist development in the colonies; they facilitated the development of the labor movement in some respects, retarded it in others.
 For example, the fight for the eight-hour day was won relatively early in New Zealand (at least for the skilled trades).
 In colonial society where land was still available for settlement by free farmers, there were wage workers but no working class; there was not a class of people lacking any means of living other than by selling their labor power.
 On the contrary, wage labour was relatively scarce, and therefore the labourers could demand favourable terms.
 Thus the carpenter Samuel Duncan Parnell led the establishment of a working day of eight hours in 1840 directly on arrival in New Zealand.
 On the other hand, the colonial project excluded the indigenous inhabitants, and the labor movement missed opportunities to win allies among Maori fighting to retain their land.

-As far as I am aware, there were no significant utopian communes of the Robert Owen type established in Australia or New Zealand in the nineteenth century.
+As far as I am aware, there were no significant utopian communes of the Robert Owen type established in Australia or New Zealand in the nineteenth century (although in 1901 a party of 190 socialist colonists arrived in New Zealand with that intention, but the commune was never organised, and the arrivals integrated into New Zealand society.
+In 1893 a group of 238 adults and children set sail from Australia bound for Paraguay, to found a socialist commune which they called New Australia.)
 In this part of the world the appeal of utopian socialism took the form of an interest in utopian literature, which served as a critique of the existing society.
 Samuel Butler’s Erewhon is the best-known example of this.

 Harry Holland’s socialist education is said to have begun in the middle 1880s, when an itinerant compositor worked alongside the teenage Holland in a printshop in Queanbeyan, New South Wales.
 The compositor engaged Holland in political debates, and left behind two books for him to read.
 The books were Edward Bellamy’s Looking Backwards and Karl Marx’s Capital.